Society Awards

 • sustained, outstanding service contributions to the Human Behavior and Evolution Society.

 Nominations will be due online yearly on March 1.
-This is a new award for HBES in 2023.

 Early Career Award for Distinguished Scientific Contribution